The shortlink for this blogpost is http://wp.me/puwO9-SB

 And below, the Cesium 134 + Cesium 137 combined map for Fukushima-Daiichi fallout, adjusted to Chernobyl’s Bq/m^2 legend colors, which I originally posted AS IF comparable to the above Chernobyl (Cs137 only) map.
 Not really comparable as such.
 Yet it still shows the severity of the contamination.

-Side-note: The only reason I spend any time giving attention to this is because I have always been, and still am, 100% opposed to nuclear power.
+Side-note: The only reason I spend any time giving attention to this is because this affects us all.
+And I have always been, and still am strongly opposed to using nuclear fission for power generation.
 I find it most insane way to boil water.
 A civilization barely a few thousand years in the making, with a technological leaping of just a few centuries, operating in a profit-oriented economy that thinks in quarter earnings, creating dangerous waste that needs to be securely stored for at lest 100,000 years… That’s simply insane.
 The only way it was approved (anywhere) is because people have been lied to about its alleged ‘safety’ at every step of this experiment.

 I want every nuclear power plant shut down, every nuclear bomb dismantled and all money wasted on weapons research spent on finding a solution for the gigantic heap of extremely long-lasting dangerous nuclear waste.
 Hopefully, my contribution here helps to raise awareness.
 ‘Cause if you look at the maps of where all NPPs are… it’s not a comforting sight on a geologically volatile planet: List of Nuclear Power Plants with maps.
 (We all live downwind… and I happen to absolutely love this world.)

 2/28/2012, Added by request: the map of my Dec 22 post with Fukushima fallout inserted on the European Chornobyl fallout map with same legend colors and approximately the same distance scaling: